 Underlying our strategy is our dedication to ensuring we are able to attract and retain great talent by being, and remaining a great place to work.
 As our business grows, we believe our success will require ideas that can only come from people encouraged to be themselves at work, enabled to contribute to their full potential, and empowered to challenge conventional thinking.
 For us that means being an inclusive and diverse workplace, attracting and retaining the best people.
-Genflow is yet to hire employees, however we are committed to implementing the aforementioned strategy from the start of our journey.
+Genflow's current staff based is made up of Directors and contractors, however we plan to take on more employees as we grow, and we are committed to implementing the aforementioned strategy from the start of our journey.